whatyouhide/xandra/README.md

 This library is in its early stages when it comes to features, but we're already [successfully using it in production at Forza Football][production-use].
 Currently, the supported features are:

-  * performing queries (including parameterized queries) on the Cassandra database
-  * connection pooling
-  * reconnections in case of connection loss
+  * connection pooling with reconnections in case of connection loss
-  * prepared queries (including a local cache of prepared queries on a per-connection basis)
+  * prepared queries (with local cache of prepared queries on a per-connection basis) and batch queries
-  * batch queries
   * page streaming
   * compression
-  * clustering (random and priority load balancing for now)
+  * clustering (random and priority load balancing for now) with support for autodiscovery of nodes in the cluster (same datacenter only for now)
   * customizable retry strategies for failed queries
   * user-defined types
   * authentication
   * SSL encryption

-In the future, we plan to add more features, like more load balancing strategies for clustering.
 See [the documentation][documentation] for detailed explanation of how the supported features work.

 ## Installation